Is God punishing you with singleness? Is Christian singleness a curse or a blessing?

 So if a good Christian spouse is a gift from God, and God often removes his favor from people who are walking in rebellion against him, it’s also safe to assume that those who walk in rebellion could miss out on the spouse God has for them or delay a healthy marriage from starting as soon as it could have.

 God’s grace never runs out (Romans 5:20).
 God will always forgive us when we truly confess our sins to him (1 John 1:9).
 While there’s breath in your lungs there’s time to repent (Isaiah 55:6).

-With all that said, the Bible clearly says that singleness can be a consequence for sin.
+With all that said, the Bible clearly indicates that singleness can be a consequence for sin.
 People may want to blame God for their singleness, but if they spent their college years living in sin, spent their twenties living in more sin, and then get to be thirties and want to be married to a great Christian spouse, that might not happen the way they want, “Desire without knowledge is not good, and whoever makes haste with his feet misses his way.
 When a man’s folly brings his way to ruin, his heart rages against the LORD” (Proverbs 19:2-3).
 It’s never right to be mad at God, especially when our life is simply a reflection of our poor choices.

 Again, don’t assume because you are single God is disciplining you.
 And whether your singleness is a consequence of your sin or it’s just God’s plan for you not to be married yet, God wants you to serve and love him right now.
 In the big picture, it doesn’t really matter if your singleness is a consequence for your sin.
-As long as you repent of your sin, the path should be the same no matter why you are single – seek God in your singleness.
+As long as you repent of your sin, the path forward should be the same no matter why you are single – seek God in your singleness.